By Samantha White

 The Legislature increased state funding to the DSHS Family Planning Program by $32.1 million to replace federal funding under Title X awarded to the Women’s Health and Family Planning Association of Texas, and it gave the DSHS Primary Health Care Expansion an additional $100 million for the biennium for women’s health care.
 About $60 million of that is expected to go for family planning services including contraceptive care.
 The budget also adds $71.3 million for the Texas Women’s Health Program.

 After years of work and negotiation the Academy succeeded at securing the passage of legislation to streamline regulations for physicians delegating prescriptive authority to nurse practitioners and physician assistants, while maintaining the physician’s position as captain of the health care team.
+Click here to read more in-depth coverage of the 83rd Texas Legislature.

 Education: TAFP held four annual symposia in 2013: the C. Frank Webber Lectureship in Austin, TAFP’s 64th Annual Session and Scientific Assembly in Fort Worth, and Primary Care Summit in Houston as well as Dallas.
 These programs combined had nearly 1,325 attendees and offered the opportunity to earn up to 80.25 CME credits.